seanhess/robotquest/README.txt

 [ ] units:heartbeats:DATE - add them as a member to the right one.
 Expire these sets.
 SDIFF them against units

 GAME OF LIFE
-[ ] create a unit at a point -- should there be rules about this?
-What if you ALWAYS had to specify a point to create your unit, and it wouldn't work if someone was standing there?
-That's easier than what I'm doing now, and less weird.
-Do it!
+[x] create a unit at a point
+[ ] shared types: all bryce's bots will be the same type and have the same description?
+No, they could have different colors.
+Just keep it the same.
 [ ] destroy own unit
-[ ] update color / description
+[ ] update color / description !!
+Needs differential update

 ?????
 [ ] return more information / updates with the world call?